suffolklibraries/sljekyll/_events/kessingland-2018-05-29-elmer-day.md

 Children and their parents/carers are invited to celebrate everyone's favourite colourful elephant with stories and activities.

-Places must be booked in advance by contacting the library or texting names and telephone numbers to 07519 663040.
+Places must be booked in advance by contacting the library.